This Easy Three-Step Guide Will Help You Nail Your Next Cover Letter

 How to Format Your Cover Letter

 With cover letters, it’s easy to get hung up in the details.
-It’s called procrastination.
-Many of us are really good at it.
+Many of us are really good at that.

-For that, here are some details to consider before diving into the meat of the letter, courtesy of Margolis:
+For that, here are some important details to consider before diving into the meat of the letter:

 If you’re simply copying and pasting the cover letter into the body of an email, which is fine, go ahead and delete all that other stuff and start with “Dear…”

-- Speaking of “Dear,” always, always personalize your cover letter, Margolis says.
+Speaking of “Dear,” always, always personalize your cover letter.
 Never write “Dear Sir or Madam.”

-“That’s just so spammy,” she says.
+“That’s just so spammy,” Margolis says.
 Instead, find the hiring manager’s name.

 If you’ve exhausted your search, opt for the name of the recruiter.
 Or you could even go as far as calling the company and its hiring department and asking who the hiring manager is.